ErfanKhadiv/HBALS-TSP/README.md

 # HBALS: Hybrid Bees Algorithm with Adaptive Local Search for the Traveling Salesman Problem

-A hybrid metaheuristic that combines the **Bees Algorithm (BA)** with adaptive **2-opt/3-opt local search** to solve the Traveling Salesman Problem (TSP).
+A hybrid metaheuristic that combines the **Bees Algorithm (BA)** with adaptive **2-opt / 3-opt local search** to solve the **Traveling Salesman Problem (TSP)**.

 The project investigates whether adaptive local search can improve solution quality and convergence while preserving the exploration capability of a population-based metaheuristic.

-> 🎓 **Academic Project**
+> 🎓 **Bachelor's Final Project**
-> Bachelor's final project for the **Computer Project** course at Islamic Azad University, Ardabil (2026), supervised by **Dr. Masoud Bakravi**.
+> Computer Project course, Islamic Azad University, Ardabil — 2026
+> **Supervisor:** Dr. Masoud Bakravi

 ---

 ## 🔬 Research Question

-Can adaptive local search improve the Bees Algorithm for the TSP by refining promising solutions while maintaining sufficient population diversity for exploration?
+Can adaptive local search improve the solution quality and convergence behavior of the Bees Algorithm for the Traveling Salesman Problem while maintaining sufficient population diversity?

 ---

-## 💡 Approach
+## 💡 Motivation

+The Traveling Salesman Problem is a classic combinatorial optimization problem for which exact methods become increasingly difficult to apply as the problem size grows.

+Population-based metaheuristics provide a practical alternative, but the standard Bees Algorithm can experience slow convergence or become trapped in local optima.

+HBALS addresses this by applying local search **adaptively to promising regions of the population**, combining global exploration with targeted local improvement.

+---

+## 🧠 Method

-HBALS combines the global exploration of the Bees Algorithm with targeted local improvement:
+HBALS combines the Bees Algorithm with adaptive local search through the following process:

 1. **Population initialization**
-   A mixture of Nearest-Neighbor and random tours is used to balance initial solution quality and diversity.
+   Generate an initial population using a mixture of Nearest-Neighbor and random tours to balance initial solution quality and diversity.

-2. **Population evaluation**
+2. **Evaluation and ranking**
-   Candidate tours are evaluated and ranked according to their total length.
+   Evaluate candidate tours according to their total route length and rank the population.

 3. **Elite-site search**
-   Intensive 2-opt local search, with occasional 3-opt moves, is applied to the best candidate solutions.
+   Apply intensive 2-opt local search, with occasional 3-opt moves, to the best candidate solutions.

 4. **Selected-site search**
-   Lighter local search is applied to additional promising solutions.
+   Apply lighter local search to additional promising solutions.

 5. **Scout bees**
-   New candidate tours are introduced to maintain exploration and reduce premature convergence.
+   Introduce new candidate tours to preserve exploration and reduce premature convergence.

 6. **Adaptive neighborhood**
-   The search radius is adjusted according to improvement or stagnation.
+   Adjust the search neighborhood according to improvement or stagnation.

 7. **Termination**
-   The process continues until the maximum number of iterations is reached or the search stagnates for a specified number of generations.
+   Continue until the maximum number of iterations is reached or the search stagnates for a specified number of generations.

 ---

 ## 📊 Experimental Evaluation

-HBALS was evaluated on six standard **TSPLIB** benchmark instances.
+HBALS was evaluated on six standard TSPLIB benchmark instances.

 Each experiment used:

 * **20 independent runs**
 * **300 iterations**
-* `fast` configuration
+* `fast` preset
+* Best solution
+* Mean solution quality
+* Standard deviation
-* Best, mean, standard deviation, and execution time recorded
+* Execution time

+### HBALS Results

 | Dataset    | Cities |  Best |     Mean | Std.
 Dev. | Time (s) |
 | ---------- | -----: | ----: | -------: | --------: | -------: |